caoccao/Javet/docs/reference/load_and_unload.rst

 Load and Unload
 ===============

-As documented in `design <../development/design.rst>`_, Javet supports loading and unloading the JNI libraries during runtime in both Node.js and V8 modes.
+As documented in :doc:`../development/design`, Javet supports loading and unloading the JNI libraries during runtime in both Node.js and V8 modes.

 How?
 ====